-Development proposalS should have no significant adverse impact on public or private water supplies.
-The European Drinking Water Directive7 sets the standards for drinking water quality at the tap (including microbiological, chemical and organoleptic parameters).
-Private water can be supplied from surface water (rivers, burns, lochs) and this will normally need some form of treatment before being suitable for consumption, or from groundwater (springs, boreholes or wells) which can provide very clean sources of water.
+Development proposals should have no significant adverse impact on public or private water supplies.
+The European Drinking Water Directive sets the standards for drinking water quality at the tap (including microbiological, chemical and organoleptic parameters).
+Private water can be supplied from surface water

+(rivers, burns, lochs) and this will normally need some form of treatment before being suitable for consumption, or from groundwater (springs, boreholes or wells) which can provide very clean sources of water.

 If the installation of a new private supply is intended for a development then this should be indicated as part of the planning application.
 A risk assessment of the likely private water source to identify any real or potential contamination risks will need to be carried out i.e. micro-organisms and chemicals and identify steps or measures to remove or reduce the risks.

-The relevant local authority's environmental health department should be contacted for further advice on private water supplies.
+The Scottish Government's website provides general guidance on private water supplies.
+The relevant local authority's environmental health department should be contacted for further advice on private water supplies for specific developments.

 New development must not have significant adverse effects on water resources.
-In designing s development applicants must therefore:
+In designing a development applicants must therefore:

-- ensure the proposal minimises water use and prevents pollution of the water environment - put in place satisfactory systems for foul and surface water drainage and ensures that an allowance for any landtake required for this has been made

-- identify the source of any proposed water supply (public or private) - establish whether a flood risk assessment is required, and if so ensure that appropriate information is submitted with your planning application
+- ensure the proposal minimises water use and prevents pollution of the water environment - put in place satisfactory systems for foul and surface water drainage and ensures that an allowance for any landtake required for this has been made - identify the source of any proposed water supply (public or private) - establish whether a flood risk assessment is required, and if so ensure that appropriate information is submitted with your planning application

 While it is preferable that a public water supply and drainage system should be used, in some areas this is not possible.
 Proposals for new houses in the wider rural area that cannot connect to a public service must be accompanied by adequate evidence to demonstrate that private facilities for water supply and drainage are available.
 This may require you to undertake survey work to test a water supply or a soakaway drainage system and demonstrate it is technically feasible to proceed with the proposal.
-See the 'Connection to sewerage' (page xx) section of this guidance for further information on foul drainage.
+See the